tytydraco/yessleep/out/Ankle_Biter_Kilroys_Last_Job.md

 It was a long shot, but I figured it would work.
 Detlev would need to know if something went wrong with his two best men.

-Sure enough, after a few tense minutes passed, minutes in which I ever took my eyes off Arthur, the phone rang again.
+Sure enough, after a few tense minutes passed, minutes in which I never took my eyes off Arthur, the phone rang again.

 “Taggert.”
 A commanding, bassy voice on the other end.
 Detlev.